 Coronavirus, or COVID-19 is a new virus that started in China and spread to many countries around the world, including Australia.
 In early 2020, the World Health Organisation announced that COVID-19 is a pandemic and in response, countries around the world have been announcing policies and community restrictions which aim to stop the spread of the virus.

-As the national advocacy organisation for women and girls with disability, WWDA has played a central role in raising the issues and experiences that have emerged for women with disability, with government and non-government agencies.
+As the national advocacy organisation for women and girls with disability, WWDA has played a central role in raising the issues and experiences that have emerged for women with disabilities, with government and non-government agencies.

 On this page, you can find papers and news updates about WWDA’s advocacy work in relation to COVID-19.